Mixed Quantum-Classical Methods for Polaron Spectral Functions: Models and Methods

-In MASH~\cite{Mannouch2023,Runeson2023,Runeson2024,Richardson2025}, one performs a sampling of the coefficients of the initial wavefunction in addition to the sampling of the bath variables.
+If the kinetic energy is insufficient to overcome the potential difference between the old and new active surfaces, the momentum's direction will be reversed in the opposite direction of the above vector without any rescaling of the magnitude, and the hop is canceled.

+Second, in contrast to MFE, MASH involves the stochastic sampling of the initial bath variables as well as the initial coefficients of the system's wavefunction.
 We refer to Ref.~\onlinecite{Runeson2024} for the specifics on the different sampling schemes for the wavefunction.
 In practice, we have found essentially no differences in the results between these schemes, and thus have utilized focused initial conditions to sample the wavefunction coefficients.
 In particular, we sample a wavefunction focused on state $\ket{k}$ from the following density distribution,

 where